WellthCare

 1. Check for a Qualifying Life Event (QLE)

-The ACA mandates a special enrollment period (SEP) if you experience certain life changes, such as:
+The ACA mandates a special enrollment period (SEP) if you experience certain life changes:

 If any of these events occur within 60 days of the missed deadline, you may still be able to enroll or change your plan.
-You’ll need to provide documentation (e.g., marriage certificate, proof of prior coverage termination) to your employer or the marketplace.
-Act quickly-this window is narrow.
+You'll need documentation (e.g., marriage certificate, proof of prior coverage termination) to your employer or the marketplace.
+Act quickly — this window is narrow.

 2. Use COBRA Continuation Coverage

-If you had employer coverage before the missed period and lost it (e.g., you left a job or were dropped), COBRA lets you continue the same group health plan for 18-36 months, but you’ll pay the full premium (often 102% of the cost, since the employer subsidy no longer applies).
-This is expensive but valuable if you have ongoing medical needs or want to avoid a coverage gap.
-You have 60 days from the date of coverage loss to elect COBRA, and you may even have 45 days to pay the first premium after that.
+If you had employer coverage before the missed period and lost it (e.g., you left a job or were dropped), COBRA lets you continue the same group health plan for 18–36 months, but you'll pay the full premium (often 102% of the cost, since the employer subsidy no longer applies).
+It's expensive but valuable if you have ongoing medical needs or want to avoid a coverage gap.
+You've got 60 days from the date of coverage loss to elect COBRA, and you may even have 45 days to pay the first premium after that.

 3. Explore the Individual Marketplace

-The ACA Health Insurance Marketplace (HealthCare.gov or your state’s exchange) offers plans during Open Enrollment (typically November 1-January 15 in most states).
-If you miss your employer’s window, you can purchase an individual plan here instead-though you’ll lose any employer subsidy.
+The ACA Health Insurance Marketplace (HealthCare.gov or your state’s exchange) offers plans during Open Enrollment (typically November 1–January 15 in most states).
+If you miss your employer’s window, you can buy an individual plan here instead — though you'll lose the employer subsidy.
 If you also miss the marketplace open enrollment, you may qualify for a SEP based on a QLE.
 Plans are priced based on your income and the metal tier (Bronze, Silver, Gold, Platinum), and you may be eligible for premium tax credits.

 4. Consider Short-Term Limited Duration Insurance (STLDI)

-If you need temporary coverage while you wait for the next enrollment period, short-term health plans can fill the gap-but they come with significant caveats: they often exclude pre-existing conditions, have low annual limits, and don’t cover essential health benefits like prescription drugs or maternity care.
-Use this only as a last resort, and check your state’s rules (some states ban or heavily restrict STLDI).
+If you need temporary coverage while you wait for the next enrollment period, short-term health plans can fill the gap — but there are big caveats: they often exclude pre-existing conditions, have low annual limits, and don't cover essential health benefits like prescription drugs or maternity care.
+Only use this as a last resort, and check your state's rules (some states ban or heavily restrict STLDI).

 How You Can Prevent This in the Future

 The best cure is prevention.
-Here are actionable steps to ensure you never miss a deadline again:
+Here are steps to make sure you never miss a deadline:

-- Enroll immediately when eligible: Whether you’re a new hire or have a QLE, don’t wait until the last day.
+• Enroll early: Don’t wait until the last day.
 Submit your election within the first week if possible.

 The Employer’s Perspective: Why Missing Enrollment Matters

-From an employer’s standpoint, missing the enrollment period isn’t just individual inconvenience-it’s a compliance and cost issue.
+For employers, missing the enrollment period isn't just individual inconvenience — it's a compliance and cost issue.
 Under ERISA (Employee Retirement Income Security Act) and ACA rules, employers must adhere to strict enrollment windows to maintain the tax-advantaged status of the plan and avoid nondiscrimination issues.
 Allowing late enrollments outside of a QLE can trigger penalties from the IRS or DOL.
 Meanwhile, any ad-hoc enrollment outside the window disrupts the actuarial balance of the plan, potentially increasing premiums for everyone.
-That’s why HR teams are generally inflexible about deadlines-they’re protecting the entire group.
+That's why HR teams are generally inflexible about deadlines — they're protecting the entire group.
+WellthCare, by rewarding every verified preventive action with spendable store dollars and automatic retirement contributions, gives employees a tangible reason to engage with their benefits year-round, making enrollment windows feel less like a chore and more like an opportunity to earn.

 Wrap-Up: Key Takeaways